Keswick to Scale Force circuit

 Phone (mapping, GPS and camera)

 The Ulefone Armor 3W is my favourite piece of hiking gear and really helps on expeditions like this and was essential on my LEJOG and 3 Peaks walk.
-These pictures were taken on this phone, a replacement for my trusty old Toughphone Defender Pro, which I managed to break recently.
+All these pictures were taken on this phone.
 I’m using it to track our route and for mapping because I forgot to bring a map.
 Lucky I’ve already loaded the OS Landranger 1/50,000 maps for the whole of the UK on it.

 You can read my full review of the Ulefone Armor 3W phone here.
 The more I use this, the more I’m loving it.
 It managed to do this whole trip (GPS, mapping, lots of photos and a phone call to my wife) on about 5% of the battery charge.
 This is even with all apps running and without using aeroplane mode when I lost signal (which was most of the time).